apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

    NETMASK=255.255.255.0
    STP=yes

-We configure cloudbr1 as a plain bridge without an IP address
+We configure 'cloudbr1' as a plain bridge without an IP address or dedicated VLAN configuration.

 .. parsed-literal::